Health Savings Account FAQs

-A Health Savings Account is a personal savings account, much like an IRA, that allows individuals to save and pay for qualified medical and retiree health expenses on a tax free basis.
-HSA's are established for the benefit of and individual and are portable.
+A Health Savings Account is a personal savings account, much like an IRA, that allows individuals to save and pay for qualified medical and retiree health expenses on a tax-free basis.
+HSAs are established for the benefit of an individual and are portable.
 Unused account balances can be carried over from year to year, continuing to grow tax free.

 Do I have an HSA qualified health insurance plan?

 The quickest way to find out if your health insurance plan is HSA qualified is to ask your health insurance company.
 If they say ‘yes,’ then you know your health plan qualifies you to open an HSA.
 If your employer provides your health insurance, ask your employer.
 If they do not know, they should ask the insurer on your behalf.

 Who can contribute to an HSA?

 Once the eligibility requirements are met, anyone can contribute to an HSA on an individual’s behalf (the individual, the employer, their family, etc.) as long as they do not exceed the total annual maximum.

 Contributions made by the employer are not included in the employee’s taxable income and are not deductible on their federal tax return.
 Contributions made by the employee (or their family members) can be claimed as a deduction on their federal tax return.

 What is the maximum contribution when one eligible spouse is covered by a single HDHP and the other eligible spouse is covered by a family HDHP?